Hagridaa/BreakfastClub-React-Native/README.md

 # BreakfastClub-React-Native

 School project.
 App made with React-Native.
-The app is Breakfast Club app, where user can buy breakfast.
+The app is Breakfast Club app, where user can buy breakfast, send messages to Breakfast Club and view menu.
 UI layout made with Sketch.